This website is being retired.

 It also provides NHS providers with a legal power to provide information to IBCA for the purposes of any matter connected with the administration of the compensation scheme, which includes personal data such as medical records or information.
 The Act imposes a duty upon NHS providers to comply with requests for information from IBCA.
 Section 53 also allows IBCA to seek a court order in the event a notice to provide information is not complied with.

-The requirement to send information to IBCA is not therefore a subject access request on behalf of the patient, but a request for information using the statutory powers of the VAP.
+The requirement to send information to IBCA is not therefore a subject access request on behalf of the patient, or a request under the Access to Health Records Act where the patient is deceased, but a request for information using the statutory powers of the VAP.

 Section 53 of the VAP sets aside the common law duty of confidentiality and gives you the legal power to provide the information to IBCA upon request.
+This includes information relating to deceased individuals where someone is making a claim on their behalf.
 This means that you do not need the consent of the patient to share information with IBCA.
+You also do not need a patient’s consent to share information from their records to support the claim of someone who has been indirectly infected, such as a current or former partner.

-Under UK GDPR the legal bases which are must likely to apply are:
+Under UK GDPR the legal bases which are most likely to apply are:

 Article 9 (2) (g) substantial public interest: processing is necessary for reasons of substantial public interest, on the basis of domestic law which shall be proportionate to the aim pursued, respect the essence of the right to data protection and provide for suitable and specific measures to safeguard the fundamental rights and the interests of the data subject.

-Correspondence from IBCA should not be treated as a subject access request (see Legal basis for sharing section).
+Correspondence from IBCA should not be treated as a subject access request, or a request under the Access to Health Records Act where the patient is deceased (see Legal basis for sharing section).

 Patients will be asked to provide medical information to their claim managers where they hold it.
 They will not be asked by IBCA to contact you directly to request their information, although this does not prevent an individual, or a legal representative on their behalf, submitting a subject access request.